FEUrea Calculator — Acute Kidney Injury Cause Differentiation

 Acute kidney injury is a sudden (hours-days) decrease of glomerular filtration rate (GFR) with or without reduced urine output.
 We can see it clinically by an increase in serum kidney parameters such as creatinine, urea, electrolytes, changes in a general urine test, changes in diagnostic imaging, and, of course, just seeing the patient and taking their medical history.
 Currently, definitions regarding the precise numbers of the parameters vary and depend on the.

 The causes of acute kidney injury are numerous.
-They can be divided, regarding the point of injury, into three categories: prerenal (most frequent - resulting, e.g., from not drinking enough water), intrinsic renal and postrenal.
+They can be divided, regarding the point of injury, into three categories: prerenal (most frequent — resulting, e.g., from ), intrinsic renal, and postrenal.
 The most common states leading to AKI are:

-- postrenal - urinary tract obstruction, e.g., prostate hyperplasia, kidney or bladder stones, or cancer.
+- Postrenal — urinary tract obstruction, e.g., prostate hyperplasiaor prostate cancer, kidney or bladder stones, or cancer.